-Earlier in 2018, Times of India reported that India alone accounts for one fourth of global burden of cervical cancers.
+Earlier in 2018, Times of India reported that India alone accounts for one-fourth of the global burden of cervical cancers.

 The Cervix is the lower part of the womb also known as Uterine Cervix.
 The cervix connects the body of the uterus to the Vagina (birth canal).
 It is about 2-3 cms in length.
 Cervical Cancer occurs 1 in 53 Indian women during their lifetime compared to 1 in 100 women in developed regions of the world.

 Cervical Cancer should be an important part of a woman’s health check-up after the age of 40.
 There are two types of tests: Pap test and HPV test.
 The lab test checks the sample for cancer cells or abnormal cells that could be ‘cancer’ later.
 With the HPV test, the lab checks for HPC infection.

 In order to curb this disease, Primary cervical screening using HPV-DNA testing was recommended by WHO in 2013.
 This screening is currently being introduced in high-income countries worldwide, and pilot projects are going on in India.